mvccn/aGPT/README.md

 # aGPT
-    A convenient chat gpt assistant:
+    A convenient way to call chatgpt in notebook and unix shell:
     1. keep conversation in record and maintain the context of the chat.
     2. switch between engines including the latest: "gpt-3.5-turbo", "text-davinci-003", ""code-davinci-002"
-    3. add customized prompt template as you wish.
+    3. keep a template(style) for your chatgpt prompt, for exmaple as a coder in python, simply choose 'coder' style, you can also add customized prompt template as you wish.

     Example:
     g=aGPT()